HackAndPwn/HackAndPwn.github.io/_posts/2020-05-23-windows-7-esu-patching.md

 ### Installing the Convenience Rollup (SP2) and running the System Update Readiness Tool

 There are two large updates that can be applied next.
-The first is the Windows 7 Convenience Rollup, which is also considered SP2 for Windows 7, including a collection of hotfixes and updates.
+The first is the Windows 7 Convenience Rollup, which is also considered SP2 for Windows 7 and includes a collection of hotfixes and updates.
 The second update is the System Update Readiness Tool.
-This update will show as installed, so this is included to be executed once (verifying SP2 installation integrity).
+This update will not show as installed, so this is included to be executed once (verifying SP2 installation integrity).

 > After installing Service Pack 2 (KB3125574), an update may appear as available in Windows Update (KB4539601).
 However, this update is not required and is replaced with the latest ESU Windows 7 Cumulative Update.
 Once that is installed, KB4539601 will no longer appear in Windows Update.